Search the Graduate POS Manual

 - (Doctoral students only) Doctoral Post Prelim Continuous Registration (GR ST 680) a special minimum fee only—if coursework is complete and the preliminary oral examination is passed (full or conditional) for temporary lapse in registration due to military service, medical leave, maternity leave, or personal/family leave.
 See Graduate College Handbook for more details.

 If the Final Oral Examination meeting date is between semesters (including the first day of classes of the next semester), registration is required for either semester.

-If the Final Oral Examination meeting date is during a semester the student is registered but the student does not meet that semester’s graduation deadlines (the meeting date is after the Final Oral Examination Deadline that semester), the student delays graduation to the later semester but is not required to register during the actual semester of official graduation.
+If the Final Oral Examination meeting date is during a semester the student is registered but the student does not meet that semester’s graduation deadlines (the exam meeting date is after the Final Oral Examination Deadline that semester or one of the other deadlines was not met), the student delays graduation to the later semester but is not required to register during the actual semester of official graduation.

 PhD Preliminary Examinations

 PhD students are required by the Graduate College to have six (6) months between the dates of the Preliminary Oral Examination and the Final Oral Examination.

 For a more exhaustive list and additional details, see the Graduation Checklist created by the Graduation Support Staff in the English Department and downloadable from Section 1.10.1 above “Graduation deadlines and resources.”

 - Finish writing your dissertation/thesis/creative component working closely with your major professor and POS committee.